wp-plugins/wordpress-css-drop-down-menu/readme.txt

 $myMenu->exclude_cid - Exclude post categories by ID, comma seperated
 $myMenu->show_cats - Show post categories, default is '0', comma seperated
 $myMenu->start_cid - Starting root ID of post categories, default is empty`

+* The plugin defines its own menu.css in your theme's header.
+If you have your own menu.css file in your theme folder the plugin will check for that and load that for you automatically.
+It may be easier to simply copy across menu.css from the plugin folder and use that as the basis for your own.
+Or, browse the internet for unordered CSS list menu styles.
+[Stu's site is a good start](http://www.cssplay.co.uk/menus/ "Stu Nicholl's Menus").

+* You can also activate the JS addon plugin to use Superfish javascript.
+This plugin uses its own Superfish CSS which you can find in the plugin js/superfish directory.

 * For page ordering I suggest you use the excellent plugin called [PageMash](http://wordpress.org/extend/plugins/pagemash/ PageMash).